 Mirza Ghulam Murtaza was a regular Sunni-Muslim and a heavy smoker, we are not sure if this was opium or tobacco.
 His father was Mirza Ata Muhammad, and uncles lost all of their land to the Ramgharia Sikhs.
 The entire Mirza family was thus forced into exile.
 Then Ranjit Singh came to power, he thus confiscated all the misl’s in the Punjab and gave it governmental ownership, except the Ahluwalia Misl, and this is where Mirza Ghulam Murtaza lived.
 Mirza Ata Muhammad died in 1814, Mirza Ghulam Murtaza was allowed to bury him in Qadian.
 Mirza Ghulam Murtaza was barely 22 years old and he entered the Sikh military, while still exiled from Qadian, he helped killed the Muslims in battle of Peshawar.
 MGA tells us that his father awaited the arrival of the British monarchy like a very thirsty person looks forward to water” [RK, v.
 15, p.
 113; a little below the middle of the page].
 What Mirza Ghulam Ahmad fails to tell us is that his father was fighting on the side of the Sikhs when they were fighting Sayyad Ahmad Baraylvee.
 Murtaza eventually married Charagh Bibi in roughly 1830, the sister of Mirza Jami‘at Baig of Aima, a village in Hoshiarpur district, we are not sure if the Mirza family ever married into this family ever again, nevertheless, they had 3 children that lived, Murad Bibi (1830), Mirza Ghulam Qadir (1833) and MGA.
 MGA was thus born in early 1840 in Qadian, whereas his cousins Imam ud Din, Nizam ud Din and his older brother Mirza Ghulam Qadir were not, (Ahmadiyya sources dispute this and claim that the Mirza moved back to Qadian as early as the 1820’s).
 He was mentioned in some detail by Sir Lepel Griffin in The Punjab Chiefs, a survey of the Punjab’s aristocracy.
 Ghulam Murtaza was married to Chiragh Bibi and had three surviving children and was known to be a heavy smoker (see ROR of 1939 and ROR of 2009).
 It is important to note that MGA incorrectly wrote the death of his father in a book published in 1909, Nuzul ul Masih, MGA and his team of ghost writers wrote 1875, instead of 1876.
+One last thing, Mirza Ghulam Murtaza was a non-practicing Muslim, he never prayed any salat and never attended a Juma.

 He is barely 11-12 years old and is forced into exile with his 5 brothers and other extended family in Begowal, India.